 Chuck got the phone and called the (back-up) midwife and asked her to come out to the house and check me.
 He turned and headed down the hall and I stood up…I glanced down and saw a good 3 ½ inches of umbilical cord hanging out of me.

 This was the single worst moment of my life.
-A prolapsed cord = death of the baby…the only way this can be prevented is with an immediate c-section…and I was alone in my bathroom.
+A cord prolapse at home = death of the baby…the only way this can be prevented is with an immediate c-section…and I was alone in my bathroom 15 minutes from the hospital.

 The paramedics were a bit shocked by the scene they fell upon…by this time I was hanging halfway off the couch- upside down, jammies around my ankles and Chuck was holding the cord in.
 “Can you see the head?” they asked.
 “NO!
 The baby’s not being born- the cord is prolapsed”.
-It took several explanations to get them to understand the situation.
+It took several explanations to get them to understand the situation It was immediately apparent that when we said, “cord prolapse” they had no idea what we meant.
+It was terrifying.
 All the while I was trying to stay relaxed…so I wouldn’t bring on more contractions.
-Once Chuck could hang up the phone, he called a neighbor to stay with the kids.
+Once the paramedics arrived and Chuck could hang up the phone, he called a neighbor to stay with the kids.
 There we were- headed away in an ambulance in the middle of the night.
-Chuck had no wallet, no shoes (a paramedic grabbed a pair for him and our neighbor his cell phone).
+Chuck had no wallet, no shoes (a paramedic grabbed a pair for him and our neighbor grabbed his cell phone).
 Off we went.

 The OB was waiting for us and ushered us into a room with an ultrasound machine.
 After it warmed up he put it on my stomach and said, “There’s a heartbeat- we’re doing surgery.
 Code Purple!”
 They of course had the room all set up and ready to go for us.
 In we went (I heard them yell, “Entering the room at 2:45!”)
-They of course had no time for an epidural.
+There was no time for an epidural.
 It took about five minutes to prep me, and put me out.
 As they were prepping me they noticed my jammies around my ankles and someone removed them.
-Meanwhile, Chuck was still holding the cord in place.
+Meanwhile, Chuck was now kneeling on the operating room floor still holding the cord in place.

 The doctor elected to do a “bikini cut”.
 Despite coming c-section, Apollo still refused to come out!
 In fact, he came out breech and had his feet caught up under my ribs.
-Chuck was able to remove his hand just as they maneuvered Apollo out and had a great view of his gender.
-They warned Chuck ahead that he needed to stay back as they worked on Apollo.
+Chuck was able to remove his hand just as they maneuvered Apollo out and had a great view of his male anatomy (we didn’t find out his gender during the pregnancy).
+They warned Chuck ahead of time that he needed to stay back as they worked on Apollo.
 His lungs and a tummy were full of fluid.
-He had to be transported to the nursery because his lungs were “wet” and “crackly”.
+He had to be transported to the special care nursery because his lungs were “wet” and “crackly”.
 Chuck spent the first hours with Apollo, holding his hand, rubbing him and talking to him.

 I have no regrets.
 I don’t regret the c-section, not seeing him for his first few hours or anything else about the experience.
 I am only grateful to have my beautiful baby alive and healthy.